David Ogilvy, 13th Earl of Airlie: Merchant banking

 In 1953, then Lord Ogilvy took up merchant banking, joining J. Henry Schroder & Co.
 He was appointed a director of the company in 1961, chairman of Henry Schroder Wagg & Co. in 1973, and then of Schroders plc in 1977.

-He became to the 13th Earl of Airlie and chief of Clan Ogilvy upon the death of his father in 1968.
+He became the 13th Earl of Airlie and chief of Clan Ogilvy upon the death of his father in 1968.
 In 1972, Lord Airlie was named to the International Best Dressed Hall of Fame List.

 Royal Household

 In 1984, Lord Airlie resigned from Schroder to take up the position of Lord Chamberlain of the Household, the most senior office in the Royal Household.
 He was sworn into the Privy Council and appointed a Knight Grand Cross of the Royal Victorian Order.
 In his capacity as Lord Chamberlain, he was chancellor of the Royal Victorian Order.
-He was following in the footsteps of his late father, who had served as Lord Chamberlain of Queen Elizabeth The Queen Mother's household.
+He was following in the footsteps of his late father, who had served as Lord Chamberlain of Queen Elizabeth the Queen Mother's household.

-Under Lord Airlie, the Lord Chamberlain’s ceremonial and non-executive role was altered to that of chief executive.
+Under Lord Airlie, the Lord Chamberlain's ceremonial and non-executive role was altered to that of chief executive.
 Airlie initiated changes in the early 1990s under the auspices of "The Way Ahead Group".
 Under these plans the Queen agreed to pay tax, greater transparency for the public subsidy of the monarchy began and a greater emphasis on public relations started.
 In 1986, he produced a 1,393-page report recommending 188 changes for smoother operations of the Royal Household.

 On 29 November 1985, Airlie was made a Knight of the Order of the Thistle, Scotland's highest order of chivalry.
 He became Chairman of General Accident Fire and Life Assurance plc in 1987.
 In 1989, he was appointed Lord Lieutenant of Angus, having been a deputy lieutenant since 1964.

 Airlie's tenure as Lord Chamberlain saw times of turbulence for the monarchy, including Queen Elizabeth II's annus horribilis, with the 1992 Windsor Castle fire and the separations and subsequent divorces of the Prince and Princess of Wales and the Duke and Duchess of York, and the death of Diana, Princess of Wales, in August 1997.
 He remained in the post until 1997; upon his retirement, he was awarded the Royal Victorian Chain and appointed a permanent lord-in-waiting.